-The awardee must be a pathologist or a pathology resident or fellow who has not yet reached his/her 40th birthday during the calendar year in which the paper was published.
+The awardee must be a pathologist or a pathology resident or fellow who has not yet reached their 40th birthday at the time the paper is published.
 Papers by pathology trainees are encouraged.The prize will consist of a check for $1,500 and a certificate.
 Funds for travel are not included and the awardee does not have to be present at the Annual Meeting.

 Applicants should complete the application form online and electronically submit the form along with a PDF reprint (or preprint) of their manuscript.
-This award, financed by contributions to a fund established by former students and trainees of Dr. Castleman, will be presented on Tuesday, March 19, 2019 during the USCAP Annual Meeting in National Harbor, Maryland.
+This award, financed by contributions to a fund established by former students and trainees of Dr. Castleman, will be presented on Tuesday, March 3, 2020 during the USCAP Annual Meeting at the Los Angeles Convention Center.

 2019 Benjamin Castleman Award